jnovec/allCon/README.md

 # allCon
-allCon - one place for all your devices - web based + agents
+allCon - one place for all your devices